Health Sciences 503A

-The International Research Experience for Students - Microbial Research in Greenland & Denmark (IRES-MRGD) program provides University of Montana undergraduate and graduate students with an international research and educational experience in the microbial ecology of climate change in an interdisciplinary research and learning environment in Greenland and Denmark.
-MRGD also seeks to increase the number of students completing degree programs and pursuing academic and other careers in science, with an emphasis on students from underrepresented minority groups (as defined by NSF: African American, Hispanic, American Indians, Alaskan Natives, Native Hawaiians and Other Pacific Islanders), first generation students, women, and those from economically disadvantaged backgrounds.
+The International Research Experience for Students - Microbial Research in Greenland & Denmark (IRES-MRGD) program provides University of Montana undergraduate and graduate students with an international research and educational experience at the interface of microbial ecology and wildlife biology in an interdisciplinary research and learning environment in Greenland and Denmark.
+MRGD also seeks to increase the number of students completing degree programs and pursuing academic and other careers in science, with an emphasis on students from underrepresented minorities (as defined by NSF: African American, Hispanic, American Indians, Alaskan Natives, Native Hawaiians and Other Pacific Islanders)or economically disadvantaged backgrounds, first generation students, women, and veterans.

-The research experience will take place over the summer, July 5th through August 23rd most likely.
+The research experience will take place over the summer, July 6th through August 18th most likely.
 Final dates are being determined and depend on field site access and international partner availability.
-Students will receive initial orientation in Montana, and then travel to Copenhagen and Greenland for field sampling, introductions with international mentors and peers, sample processing to recover metagenomic DNA and total RNA from biological and/or geological samples, sample preparation for ultradeep 16S rRNA gene and transcript sequencing, metagenomic DNA and mRNA sequencing, and qPCR in a collaborative, international research setting.
+Students will receive initial orientation in Montana, and then travel to Greenland and Denmark via Iceland for field sampling, introductions with international mentors and peers, sample processing to recover metagenomic DNA and total RNA from biological and/or geological samples, library preparation for ultradeep 16S rRNA gene and functional gene sequencing, metagenomic DNA and mRNA sequencing, and qPCR in an international research setting.

 The MRGD experience also includes activities for professional development, e.g. experimental design, data interpretation, presentation skills, and follow-on projects in the U.S. Longitudinal tracking of participants after their research experience will assess educational & career achievements.

-Students who participate in MRGD are eligible to receive a $500.00/week stipend for each travel week of the project as well as all travel expenses paid including all airfare and lodging, a reasonable per diem and in-country ground transportation; travel expenses do not include personal entertainment and tourist activities while abroad.
+Students who participate in MRGD will receive a $500.00/week stipend for each travel week of the project as well as all travel expenses paid including all airfare and lodging, per diem and in-country ground transportation; travel expenses do not include personal entertainment and tourist activities while abroad.